Sarah Everard murder: Wayne Couzens handed whole-life sentence

 "You've betrayed your family and there's no evidence of genuine contrition," he told Couzens.

-Lord Justice Fulford described the circumstances of the murder as "grotesque".
+Lord Justice Fulford described the circumstances of the kidnap, rape and murder as "grotesque".

 He said the seriousness of the case was so "exceptionally high" that it warranted a whole-life order.